Manpages - IO_Compress_Zip.3perl

 Compressing a file from the filesystem

-To read the contents of the file file1.txt
+To read the contents of the file file1.txt and write the compressed

-data to the file file1.txt.zip
+data to the file file1.txt.zip.

 use strict ; use warnings ; use IO::Compress::Zip qw(zip $ZipError) ; my $input = “file1.txt”; zip $input => “$input.zip” or die “zip failed: $ZipError\n”;